altocodenl/tagaway/readme.md

    - Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
    - Snackbar with success message when pivs are finished uploading.
    - Show errors.

+- Share & manage
+   - If user A shares tag X with user B:
+      - User A sees the tag as shared with others in its share view.
+      - User B gets transactional email to accept tag X.
+      - If user B doesn't click on the accept button, nothing else happens.
+      - If user B is not logged in yet, they are prompted to login.
+If they don't have an account, they can create one.
+In both cases, the flow is resumed as if user B was logged in, once the login/signup is completed successfully.
+   - If user B clicks on the accept share button (after a potential login/signup):
+      - They are taken to the Share view and a notification tells them that tag X from user A is now available to them.
+      - Tag X appears on the list of tags shared with me.
+      - User B can see the pivs belonging to tag X, and they are also counted inside All Pictures.
+      - If user A has also tagged a certain piv with a tag Y, and that piv also has tag X, user B will be able to see tag X on that piv, but not tag Y.
+      - User B will see date tags relevant to those pivs that have been shared by user A. And if user B has geotagging enabled, they will also see geotags relevant to those pivs but only if user A turned on geotagging as well.
+   - If user B removes tag X from the list:
+      - Tag X disappears from their shared with me view, but not from user A's shared with others view.
+      - User B cannot longer see pivs belonging to tag X, and they don't count anymore towards All Pictures.
+      - User B can see the pivs belonging to tag X but not download them, rotate, delete nor share.
+      - User B can tag the pivs belonging to tag X, but those tags will only be visible to user B, not to user A, nor to any other user with whom user A shared tag X.
+      - User B can re-accept the invitation to see tag X as long as user A doesn't delete or untag all the pivs on tag X.
+   - If user A unshares tag X with user B, it will be the same as if B removes tag X from the list, except that:
+      - Tag X will disappear from user A's shared with others view., the tag disappears from the Share view for both users A and B.
+      - If user B re-accepts the old invitation, an error message will appear stating that they no longer have access to tag X.
+   - If user A deletes or untags all the pivs from tag X, and the tag X disappears, it is the same as if user A had unshared tag X with user B.
+   - If user B tags a piv belonging to tag X with a tag Y, and then uploads a piv with the same hash as that tagged piv, the piv owned by B will also have the tag Y. The converse is also true: if the user B first has its own piv with tag Y and then a piv with identical hash is shared, that piv with also have the tag Y, but only for user B.
+   - If a piv with hash 1, either owned by user B or shared with user B or both, is untagged from tag X, tag X won't be visible on that piv for user B.
+   - If user B shares a tag Y with user C that contains pivs belonging to user A:
+      - If the tag Y has pivs that belong to user B, user C will only see the pivs belonging to user B that are within the tag Y.
+      - If user B deletes/untags own pivs from tag Y, it is equivalent as unsharing tag Y with user C.
+      - If user A shares tag X with user C, user B will not see the tag Y on the pivs that belong to user A.
+      - When user A shares a tag X with user C containing a piv with hash 1, and user B shares a tag Y with user C containing a piv with hash 1, user C should only see one piv with hash 1, and only one of those should count towards the total on All pictures.
+      - If tag Y only has pivs belonging to user A, user B will get an error stating that a shared tag must have at least one own piv.
+   - Each user can see a list of email addresses of previous shares.
+If user A shared one or more tags with user B in the past but removed all of those shares, then user B's email address won't be visible in user A's list.
+   - In main view, see tags shared with me with a different icon than own tags.
+   - Rename tag.

 - Account & payment
    - Login/logout.